matthewc7/CodeIgniter-Layout-Template/README.md

 # Configuration

 You can change the base template in the 'layout' config.
 It uses base as the default template.
-You can have multiple base template for different layout.
+You can have multiple base templates for different layout using this layout/template.

 ```php
 $config['template_base']  = 'base';